celtic426/blog/_posts/2018-10-16-Two-SSH-keys.md

 ### Create config file

-1. Still in your ~/.ssh folder, create a config file: `touch config`
+1. In your ~/.ssh folder, create a file called 'config': `touch config`
-2. Using the following template, only change 'primary' and 'secondary' with your names
+2. Use the following template replacing 'primary' and 'secondary' with your accounts.

 ```
+Host *
+	AddKeysToAgent yes
+	UseKeychain yes

 Host primary.github.com
 	HostName github.com
 	User git